 Vegan food in Ljubljana

 As you could assume so far, Slovenian cuisine tends to be meat-dominated (or at least using meat products ingredients) but it does not mean that all vegans out there “draw the short straw”.
-The same like there’s a tendency of vegan option in the world, I believe that Slovenia is progressing when it comes to offering non-meat dishes as well.
+The same like there’s a tendency of vegan options in the world, I believe that Slovenia is progressing when it comes to offering non-meat dishes as well.
 There are some restaurants, cafe bars or at least menus that offer vegan food in Ljubljana.
-Good news is that even some traditional Slovenian food and desserts are now available in veganized version.
+The good news is that even some traditional Slovenian food and desserts are now available in veganized version.
 Hooray!

 What’s more, many cities in Slovenia have markets where you can find a good selection of local, fresh and good quality fruits and vegetables.
 I like the colorful open-air central market in Ljubljana that is a must to visit.
 This place offers mostly organic vegetables, fruits, herbs, and some other products.
 The choice is really huge – from five types of radicchio, various varieties of apples, cherries, etc.

-Eating habits in Slovenia:
+Eating habits in Slovenia

 - We eat the main dish at the same time as the salad.